 If you’re interested in trying to grow a rhodie in a pot, here are 10 we recommend.

 This Rhododendron looks beautiful anywhere in the landscape.
 Its size and showy coloring make it perfect for a large pot set where you can really appreciate it.
 With its showy soft pink flowers with darker pink margin and a dark red blotch on each upper petal.
 Full to partial shade.
 Up to 4 ft. tall and wide.
 Zone: 5 – 9

 Compact, dense form is wider than tall.
 It's perfect in a space you need to fill with lush, mid-to-late spring color.
 Partial shade to full sun.
 Up to 4 ft. tall and 6 ft. wide.

 Zone: 6 – 9

 Ruffly stunner does get larger than others, but performs so well in warmer zones, we had to include it.
 Partial shade to full sun.
 Up to 4 ft. tall and 5 ft. wide.

 So, break it down for me…

-Choose the right container: To get the right sized pot, select one that's about one-third larger than the original nursery container your rhododendron came in.
-You want a pot that's large enough to allow the plant to root in beautifully, but not so large that you might end up overwatering.
+- Choose correct containers: To get the right sized pot, select one that's about one-third larger than the original nursery container.
+You want a pot that's large enough to allow the plant to root in beautifully.
+However, not so large that you might end up overwatering.
 Rhodies can be shallow rooted, especially when young–if possible select a pot that’s wider than taller.

-Bag soil for acid lovers: Regular potting soil doesn’t have the acidic pH that rhodies prefer.
+- Bag soil for acid lovers: Regular potting soil doesn’t have the acidic pH that rhodies prefer.
 Opt instead for soil specially formulated for azaleas or conifers.